 What’s it about?

 The ethical, moral and clinical questions surrounding paediatric resuscitation continue to challenge us.
-The author reflects on the case of a 2-year-old boy with a large frontal encephalocele who had significant neurological impairment, and although extensive discussions had been made regarding palliation, his parents wanted full resuscitation measures.
+The author reflects on the case of a 2-year-old boy with a large frontal encephalocele who had a significant neurological impairment.
+Although extensive discussions had been made regarding palliation, his parents wanted full resuscitation measures.

 Why does it matter?

-In the heat of the moment, it can be difficult to make a well-reasoned and ethical argument as to the appropriateness of resuscitation in the patient in front of us.
-This article highlights how essential it is for the treating team to have a strong relationship with the patient and their parents/carers, and for the goals of life and death to be discussed regularly, so when the time comes, the team’s knowledge of the patient and family can help guide a medical and carer decision regarding CPR.
+In the heat of the moment, it can be challenging to make a well-reasoned and ethical argument about the appropriateness of resuscitation in the patient.
+This article highlights how essential it is for the treating team to have a strong relationship with the patient and their parents/carers, and for the goals of life and death to be discussed regularly so when the time comes, the team’s knowledge of the patient and family can help guide a medical and carer decision regarding CPR.

 There is no way to truly know whether a patient is “beyond physiological suffering” at the various terminal stages of life.
 Our Hippocratic Oath states to do no harm, and our duty of care is primarily to the patient.
-In paediatrics, this duty of care often extends to the carers, and as such we have to consider how our actions may harm them as well.
+In paediatrics, this duty of care often extends to the carers, and as such, we have to consider how our actions may also harm them.
 We will inevitably be involved in cases where the treating team’s opinion about resuscitation status differs markedly from that of the family.
-When making decisions about commencing resuscitation, our focus should always be on what is best for the patient; the family’s wishes should come second.
+When deciding about commencing resuscitation, we should always focus on what is best for the patient; the family’s wishes should come second.

 The bottom line

-Each patient’s needs, and those of their parents/carers, are uniquely different – not only from a medical, personal and psychological perspective, but also from a cultural, spiritual and religious aspect.
+Each patient’s needs, and those of their parents/carers, are uniquely different – not only from a medical, personal and psychological perspective but also from a cultural, spiritual and religious aspect.
 Some carers want a peaceful and comfortable death for their loved ones, while others want to believe they fought until the very end.
 The treating team’s goal is to minimize pain and suffering while doing no harm.
-Given the complexities each case may present, creating guidelines for managing futile CPR may not really be helpful.
+Given each case’s complexities, creating guidelines for managing futile CPR may not be helpful.

-Our focus should be on education about end of life planning and resuscitation discussions, and ensuring our clinical staff have appropriate debriefing and psychological support after unsuccessful resuscitation attempts.
+Our focus should be on education about end-of-life planning and resuscitation discussions and on ensuring our clinical staff have appropriate debriefing and psychological support after unsuccessful resuscitation attempts.

 Reviewed by: Tina Abi Abdallah